-We have a number of built, operational and retired club layouts in N and OO Gauge at our club rooms, with photos and details provided below.
+We have a number of built, and retired club layouts in N and OO Gauge at our club rooms, (Retired layouts not at club rooms) with photos and details provided below.
 A number of our members also have their own private layouts.

-Glenridding Lane is a small 4ft by 2ft shunting layout set in the mid 1950’s to 1960’s.
+Glenridding Lane is an 8ft by 2ft 6in shunting layout set in the mid 1950s to 1960s.
 The layout has a canal scene which encompasses a shuttle freight service that runs along side it.
 The main section will incorporate an inglenook shunting style of operation.
 A strong Eddie Stobart presence is also visible.
-The extension board will feature formation cassettes and a sorting area.
+The extension board/fiddle yard will feature formation cassettes and a sorting area.
 More details will be added nearer to the completion of the layout.

-The layout will be available for exhibition in late 2020, early 2021.
+The layout will be available for exhibition in 2021.

 The original Porlock layout was based on the Exmoor village station built by a Hemel Hempstead resident Bill Faulker as a home based layout.